 Given the outer electronic configuration of the element:

-We have the group number =3.
-Electronic configuration:
+We have the group number = 3.

-Hence the element is Gadolinium with Z=64.
+Hence, the element is Gadolinium with Z=64.

-the least reactive element.
+The least reactive element.

 Answer :